iaramburuf6/qa-challenge/WebFEAutomation/README.md

 $ mvn clean install
 ```
 * You can [add](https://www.codejava.net/ides/eclipse/import-existing-projects-into-eclipse-workspace) the project to Eclipse tool.
-  Once you've imported the project, you can run PetCRUDTest.java class as junit test.
+  Once you've imported the project, you can run BuyLaptopsTest.java class as junit test.

 ## Reports